fdformula/MathlyLua/README.md

 `{1, 2, age=20, 10, year=2024}` with fields, i.e., *age* and *year* in the example.
 It is designed simply for numerical computing.

 1. Part of modules dkjson.lua, http://dkolf.de/dkjson-lua, and plotly.lua, https://github.com/kenloen/plotly.lua,
-is merged into this project to reduce dependecies and make it easier for users to download and use mathly.
+is merged into this project to reduce dependencies and make it easier for users to download and use mathly.
 Though some changes have been made, full credit belongs to the original authors for whom the original author of mathly is very grateful.